-The Minor Home Repair Program (MHRP) will provide grants up to \$7,500 to rehabilitate approximately 16 owner-occupied homes.
+The Minor Home Repair Program (MHRP) will provide grants up to \$7,500 to rehabilitate approximately 27 owner-occupied homes, plus permits and fees.
 The City expects to engage the services of a home repair contractor to continue to assist in the operations of the second year of the MHRP.
 This program will prioritize the repair work based on improving the safety, health, energy efficiency, and accessibility of the residents in their homes.
 Educational and referral components of the MHRP will also be offered for homeowners to provide useful tools for the long-term maintenance and repairs of their homes.